Working in a Virtual Collab World

 Incredibly energetic and easy to follow, Paul is the antithesis of what many people think of when they consider a big data expert.
 Using incredible visuals, including a hashtag aggregator that instantly creates examples of perfectly segmented consumers live on stage, Paul amazes audiences with the amount of information available to change the conversation about your industry.
 By sharing his insights on where big data comes from and the idea that “If you aren’t paying for it, you are being sold,” Paul breaks apart the roles of data collection and decision making for executives seeking the opportunities for disrupting their industry and leap-frogging the competition.

-Named a “Top 100 AI and big data Thought Leader” by Analytics Insights and one of the “50 Big Data Twitter Influencers” by SAP, Paul has been consulted on these topics by “60 Minutes” and multiple universities, and has been named an expert on big data by publications such as Big Data Republic, Technopedia, and Analytics Week.
-An award winning writer, he has published more than 19 books and over 350 articles on data including The AI Ladder: Accelerate Your Journey to AI, Big Data Beyond the Hype, Understanding Big Data, Harness the Power of Big Data, DB2 for Dummies, and more.
+Named a “Top 100 Global AI & Big Data Influencer” by Analytics Insights and one of the “50 Big Data Twitter Influencers” by SAP, Paul has been consulted on these topics by “60 Minutes” and multiple universities, and has been named an expert on big data by publications such as Big Data Republic, Technopedia, and Analytics Week.
+An award winning writer, he has published 20 books (including 3 ‘For Dummies’ titles) and more than 360 articles on data including The AI Ladder: Accelerate Your Journey to AI, Big Data Beyond the Hype, Understanding Big Data, Harness the Power of Big Data, DB2 for Dummies, and more.
 Currently, he is writing an O’Reilly book on Hybrid Cloud.
 An expert in harnessing the power of big data, Paul brings real world experience from his at time managing over 1,400 professionals to help you build influence and affect change in your company.